Privacy Policy

 k.
 Police and other Governmental Authorities which are responsible in preparing relevant reports, such as accident reports

-1. Where we need to perform the contract we have entered into with you.
+1. Where it is necessary for the performance of the contract we have entered into with you.

 a.
-Provide insurance and other assistance services, including quotations, risk and claim assessment, credit control, and engage with you settlement negotiations and/or dispute resolution.
+Provide insurance and other assistance services, including quotations, risk and claim assessment, credit control, and engage with you in settlement negotiations and/or dispute resolution

 d.
 Perform any other type of contract with non-policy holders (e.g. insurance brokers/ agents, third party vendors etc.)